Antoinette Sterling: Early life

-When the civil war started, during the summer of 1862, she fled north by night, guided by African Americans.
-Afterward, she became a church singer at Henry Ward Beecher's church in Brooklyn, New York.
-In 1868, she came to Europe for further training, where she sang at Darlington in Handel's Messiah on December 17 and took lessons with W. H. Cummings in London before proceeding to Germany.

-She studied with Pauline Viardot-Garcia and with Manuel Garcia in London.
-In 1871, she returned to America and became a concert singer.
+She became a church singer at Henry Ward Beecher's church in Brooklyn, New York.
+In 1868, she traveled to Europe for further training, where she sang at Darlington in Handel's Messiah on December 17 and took lessons with W. H. Cummings in London before proceeding to Germany.
+She studied with Pauline Viardot-Garcia and Manuel Garcia in London before returning to America in 1871 to became a concert singer.

 Professional career in England and British Empire

-She returned to England at the beginning of 1873, where she made her British singing debut in the Covent Garden Promenade Concerts and became known for singing ballads and Scotch songs.
+Sterling returned to England at the beginning of 1873, where she made her British singing debut in the Covent Garden Promenade Concerts and became known for singing ballads and Scotch songs.

-Her first engagement in London was at the promenade concert on November 6, 1873; she insisted on singing the "Slumber Song" from Bach's Christmas Oratorio and some classical Lieder.
-Her success at the Crystal Palace, the Albert Hall, Exeter Hall, and St. James's Hall quickly followed.
+Her first engagement in London was at the promenade concert on November 6, 1873; she choose to sing the "Slumber Song" from Bach's Christmas Oratorio and some classical Lieder.
+Her success at the Crystal Palace, the Royal Albert Hall, Exeter Hall, and St. James's Hall quickly followed.

-In February 1874, she sang in Mendelssohn's Elijah on two consecutive nights at Exeter Hall and Royal Albert Hall.
+In February 1874, she sang in Mendelssohn's Elijah on two consecutive nights at Exeter Hall and Albert Hall.
 Her repertoire was entirely oratorio music or German Lieder.
-Dissenting voices were not lacking; "her style is lacking in sensibility and refinement.
+There was some criticism of her singing at the time; "her style is lacking in sensibility and refinement.
 The excellence of voice is not all that is required in the art of vocalisation" (Athenum, 14 March).
 She was engaged for the Three Choirs Festival at Hereford.

 On Easter Sunday, 1875, she was married at the Savoy Chapel to John MacKinlay, a Scottish American.
 They settled in Stanhope Place, London.

-Engagements for high-class concerts gradually ceased, but she still sang in oratorio, and her taste remained faithful to the German school, including Wagner.
-In 1877, she found her vocation.
-Arthur Sullivan wrote "The Lost Chord" expressly for her, and it attained popularity.
-She was drawn more to simple sentimental ballads, especially those with semi-religious or moralising words.
-She invested "Caller Herrin with singular significance.
+Engagements for high-class concerts gradually ceased, but she still sang in Oratorio, mainly German works, including Wagner.
+In 1877, she found a new vocation when Arthur Sullivan wrote "The Lost Chord" especially for her, and it attained popularity.
+She became drawn to simple sentimental ballads, especially those with semi-religious or moralising words and invested Caller Herrin with singular significance.
 In her later years, she favoured Tennyson's "Crossing the Bar" in Behrend's setting.

-She refused to wear a low-necked dress and received permission to dispense with one at a command performance before Queen Victoria.
-She never wore a corset.
-She became a believer in Christian Science after belonging to various sects.